pandas-dev/pandas/doc/source/visualization.rst

 .. versionadded:: 0.17.0

-Histogram can be drawn by using the :meth:`DataFrame.plot.scatter` and :meth:`Series.plot.scatter` methods.
+Scatter plot can be drawn by using the :meth:`DataFrame.plot.scatter` method.

 .. versionadded:: 0.13